greg-kennedy/FPAdventuresBot/tools/rtz/README.md

 `./rtz-image-dump.pl RTZCD.PRJ`

 ## Notes
-Image decoding currently only works for MS-DOS versions of the game.
-Mac version supports 640x480 images, and while some of these work, there is another storage format that isn't (yet) covered here.
+Image decoding currently works for both MS-DOS and Mac versions of the game.
+Mac version supports 640x480 images, which also requires an RLE decompressor.
+EGA (16-color) aka "nibble-mode" images are not supported.

 ## References
 https://wiki.scummvm.org/index.php/MADE